 #1: Able to connect with your target audience

 Pretend you are just an internet user and not the owner of the site, ask yourself these two simple questions:

 What impression do you get from the domain name?

 Does it convey trust or credibility to your target audience?

-If I perceived the site is not trustworthy or even considered as spam, I will never visit the site.
+If I perceive the site as untrustworthy or even considered spam, I will never visit the site.
 It’s all about knowing your audience and serving your audience.
 If your site is a collection or about quirky things, a peculiar domain name may work fine.
 However, a peculiar name most likely won’t work for professional business sites that need to take things seriously.